kprokofi/light-weight-face-anti-spoofing/README.md

 ```bash
 python mo_onnx.py --input_model <INPUT_MODEL.onnx>
 ```
-To check that there are no mistakes with the conversion you can launch `conversion_checker.py` by writing following command:
+To check that there are no mistakes with the conversion you can launch `conversion_checker.py` by writing the following command:
 ```bash
 python conversion_checker.py --config <path to config>; --spf_model_torch <path to torch model> --spf_model_openvino <path to openvino model>;
 ```